Vector space summands of lower syzygies

-To establish Theorem~\ref{g}, we need a description of the resolution of $R$ over the polynomial ring $S$ for an arbitrary embedding dimension and power of the maximal ideal.
-For this purpose, we elect to use the Eliahou-Kervaire resolution, which is the minimal resolution of a large class of monomial ideals; see~\cite{EK, MR1407879, peeva} for the definition and properties of the Eliahou-Kervaire resolution.
+Our first proof of Proposition~\ref{g}, uses the Eliahou-Kervaire resolution, which is the minimal resolution of a large class of monomial ideals; see~\cite{EK, MR1407879, peeva} for the definition and properties of the Eliahou-Kervaire resolution.
 We adopt the notation and conventions of \cite{peeva}, but summarize a few important details and specialize to ideals of the form $(x_1,\dots,x_e)^n$.

-\begin{para} We work in the setting of Theorem~\ref{g}.
+\begin{para} We work in the setting of Proposition~\ref{g}.
 For a monomial $f$, we let $\min(f)$ and $\max(f)$ be the minimum and maximum indices, respectively, of variables dividing $f$.
 The basis elements of the minimal free resolution of $\n^n$ may be enumerated by labels $(f;\,j_1,\dots,\,j_i)$, where $f$ is a monomial of degree $n$ and we have the inequalities $1\leq j_1<\dots<j_i<\max(f)$.
 The homological degree of such a basis element is given by the sum $j_1+\cdots+j_i$.

 Any monomial $f$ of degree at least $n$ can be uniquely factored as $b(f)\cdot g$ with $\max(b(f))\leq \min(g)$ and $\deg(b(f))=n$.
 The differential of the Eliahou-Kervaire resolution is given by $\partial=d-\delta$, where $d$ and $\delta$ are defined as follows: